What are bed bugs?

 If you notice blood stains on clothes or bed sheets that weren’t there before you went to sleep.
 It’s a clear indication that the area is infested.
 The blood stains are created while the bed bugs are feasting on your blood.

-Recommended Read: Termite Treatment Cost
+Recommended Read: Wisdom Tooth Removal Cost

 Once you have symptoms of a bed bug infestation, you need to take immediate action because they can reproduce very quickly and are able to live up to a year without any food.
 Contacting licensed professionals to conduct a bed bug extermination is an effective way of getting rid of those pests.

 When choosing a professional exterminator, do choose and deal with companies that have many years of experience and understands the best methods to deal with bed bugs.
 Ensure that the pest control company is licensed and that they provide a follow-up service.
 The cost of extermination varies and can be quite expensive, depending on the severity of the infestation.
-Bed Bug treatments can easily cost you $500 to $1500 depending on the vastness of the area and the method used.
-Most companies will conduct an inspection before giving a quote for their service.

 Bed Bug Extermination Methods and Their Estimated Costs